 1: She is from Namburu, “that side.”
 She helps clean the utensils and the bed-sheets and the room and makes a mean dal curry given the chance.
 We are past the ‘have you seen the pickle-jar’ phase, without having been through the ‘mynameiskeyaar-whatisyourname’ phase; so it is somewhat weird to be around when she is.
 The scene is domestic but it is a furniture-showroom-with-ordinary-lighting type of situation.

-2: Later (three days later, today) post a long-ish (short) conversation with S on the appropriated names of flowers I realise this would mean a wildly different kind of nostalgia out of context.
+2: Later (three days later, today) post a long-ish (short) conversation with Miss.
+S on the appropriated names of flowers I realise this would mean a wildly different kind of nostalgia out of context.
 Maybe not in the original greyscale so much.
 Yet.